 A better way to learn more about our country’s culture and history is to travel to Northern Luzon on a shoestring budget and experience the local life, history and its natural wonders.
 Take delight in riding the kalesa in Vigan and marvel at its old world charm.
 More history awaits in Laoag with museums and old structures.
 There’s fun and excitement at Paoay’s sand dunes.
-On top of all that, serene white beaches and lovely blue skies in Pagudpud is such a relaxing retreat.
+On top of all that, serene white beaches in Pagudpud is such a relaxing retreat.

 We will always admire the simple pleasures in these laid-back towns.